 This crustless broccoli and cheese tart is going to knock your socks off.
-It’s made with an entire head of broccoli, packed with cheese and bound together with egg.
-You can serve it hot as a vegetable side with a roast, or let it go cold, and eat a slice for a quick and easy lunch.
-And instead of baking it in the oven you fry it on the stove in a frying pan!
+It's made with an entire head of broccoli, packed with cheese and bound together with egg.
+You can serve it hot as a vegetable side with a roast, or let it go cold, and eat a slice for a quick and easy lunch, or a breakfast-on-the-go.
+And instead of baking it in the oven, you fry it on the stove in a frying pan!

 Crustless broccoli and cheese tart